RhizomeDB/dbsp-notes/README.md

 ## 2.9.16 Trace Append Operator

-Inserts the input ZSet into the input Trace, with the current timestamp.
+Inserts the input $\Bbb{Z}$-Set into the input Trace, with the current timestamp.

 ## 2.9.17 Untimed Trace Append Operator

-Inserts the input ZSet into the input Trace
+Inserts the input $\Bbb{Z}$-Set into the input Trace

 ## 2.9.18 Distinct Incremental Operator

 A variant of [Distinct] that offers more performance for incremental computation and computes across multiple timestamps.
-It computes the distinct elements of a [ZSet] in its first argument, with respect to a [Trace] in its second, returning them in a new ZSet.
-The resulting ZSet has no timestamps associated with any element.
+It computes the distinct elements of a [$\Bbb{Z}$-Set] in its first argument, with respect to a [Trace] in its second, returning them in a new $\Bbb{Z}$-Set.
+The resulting $\Bbb{Z}$-Set has no timestamps associated with any element.

 Note that because operator computes the delta of [Distinct], it is possible for returned elements to have negative weights, if those elements are deleted between timestamps.

-This computation can be performed by returning the elements in the ZSet whose weight has the opposite sign as the sum of all matching weights in the Trace.
+This computation can be performed by returning the elements in the $\Bbb{Z}$-Set whose weight has the opposite sign as the sum of all matching weights in the Trace.

 For example: